paykun-code/AndroidSdkDemo/README.md

 #	Getting result after successfull or failed transaction in your Android Class or Activity

-You have to register and unregister GlobalBus in you actvitiy or fragment class by following way.
+You have to register and unregister GlobalBus in you activity or fragment class by following way.

     @Override
     protected void onStart() {